 When Mary, Queen of Scots was visiting Dundee in the 16th century, she was so taken aback by the dilapidated state of the local cemeteries, she established an area outside the city’s walls to inter the deceased.
 In 1564, the Howff was chosen for the location of the new graveyard.

 For as long as anyone can recall, the Howff was the site of an open meeting space where the local guilds would gather once a year to conduct business.
 These included masons, tailors, bakers, and other such tradesmen who would meet to discuss various aspects of commerce.
+The word howff is a Scottish word meaning an enclosed space or shelter.

 Today there are an estimated 80,000 or more people buried in Howff Cemetery, and some 1,000 tombstones, many of which are carved with the emblems of these various trades.
 Other gravestones are adorned with excellent examples of Memento Mori, such as skulls, bones, and other signs of death.